mlefkir/Pioran.jl/docs/src/adding_features.md

 While this package is designed to model broadband power spectral densities that are power-law-like, we can add narrow features using basis functions.

+This feature is currently experimental and may not work properly.
+Use it at your own risk!

 ## Defining the model and simulating form the model